tomix89/pokefirered/README.md

  3) scrolling options menu - I plan to add more and more options, and they need to fit somehow
  4) add experience gain modifyer
  5) option to skip the quest log
- 6) add experience share ration modifyer
+ 6) add experience share ratio modifier
  7) add type effectiveness to move chose screen